 - Futurama: In "My Three Suns" Fry accidentally kills the emperor of Trisol, whose population are water-people, by drinking him.
 This makes Fry the new Emperor.
 But Regicide is fairly common on that planet with most Emperors only lasting a week until they're killed, often by being drunk, half were drunk at their coronations and someone even tries drinking Fry.
 It turns out the Emperor is still alive inside Fry, almost getting Fry killed when he orders his people to let him out.
 Finally Fry is able to cry the Emperor out.

 - Steven Universe: The Diamonds are Homeworld's rulers, revered as being perfect lifeforms, and it's revealed at the end of the third season that Rose Quartz killed Pink Diamond to prevent Homeworld from destructively colonizing Earth.
 The season 5 episode "The Trial" explores this further, where a Zircon suggests that one of the other Diamonds was involved in Pink Diamond's death.
+Later, the actual answer is that "Rose" was Pink Diamond's Secret Identity, which she assumed after Faking the Dead.

 - In a bizarre trend running from William Henry Harrison until Ronald Reagan, every US president elected in a year ending in 0 died in office, four of them by assassination.
 The men who killed them: